-A lost conversation is basically when a user drops out of your flow before signing up for your service or completing the list of questions you’ve prepared.
+A lost conversation is when a user leaves before signing up for your service or completing the questions you’ve prepared.

 How can we get back to the user sometimes later to try to reconnect?
 Let’s read on and learn how you can easily do it with Xenioo.